FirelyTeam/firely-docs/simplifier/accessibility.rst

     - Known issues

       * [SIM-1376] Use standard input type on Signup, Login and Account Settings (eg type=name)

   * - `1.4.3 Contrast (Minimum)`_

       (Level AA)
-    -
+    - Partially Supports
     - On constrast in the embedded Monaco code editors, see general note above.

-      Open issues:
+      Contrast issues on website header and footer and Implementation Guides footer have been resolved [SIM-1377].

-      * [SIM-1377] Improve color contrast (see Wave) to 4.5:1 for small and 3:1 for large text
+      Contrast issues in website main content will be addressed in upcoming change of website colors.

   * - `1.4.4 Resize text`_

       (Level AA)
     - Supports
     - No loss of function at 200% zoom level.

   * - `1.4.5 Images of Text`_

       (Level AA)
     - Supports
     - No images of text are used.

   * - `1.4.10 Reflow`_

       (Level AA 2.1 only)
     - Supports
     - Even in small view ports website reflows and content is still accessible.

   * - `1.4.11 Non-text Contrast`_

       (Level AA 2.1 only)
     - Supports
     - Images not used as replacement for user interface components or for required understanding.

   * - `1.4.12 Text Spacing`_

       (Level AA 2.1 only)
     - Supports
     - No loss of function found with large fonts, line height and spacing.

   * - `1.4.13 Content on Hover or Focus`_

       (Level AA 2.1 only)
     - Supports
     - Note: For seeing the content that appears in the resource tree-rendering on mouse over, click the element to make it persistent and not disappear on removal of mouse focus.

   * - `2.4.5 Multiple Ways`_

       (Level AA)